Anjumkammath/Anjumkammath/README.md

 The main technical challenge was bridging software inference with hardware behavior.
 A prediction is only useful if the system can convert it into a controlled physical action, so the workflow had to account for camera input, classification confidence, motor triggering, and safe termination.

-**Current scope:** classifies clean vs dusty panel states and runs real-time inference through camera input.
-Add measured model accuracy, dataset size, and inference latency here when available: [NEEDS NUMBER].
+**Current scope:** classifies 2 panel states, clean and dusty, using 224x224 image preprocessing, real-time camera input, 2-second inference intervals, and a 0.90 confidence threshold before triggering the cleaning workflow.
 **Impact:** shows range beyond NLP by connecting ML inference with embedded AI and IoT automation.

 **Tech:** Python, TensorFlow, Keras, OpenCV, CNNs, Raspberry Pi, IoT